Tanoli50/Tanoli_prac/README.md

 # Tanoli_prac
-This is my git reposteries
+This is my git reposteries.
+Auther - Hamza Tanoli